| || |

 With grateful thanks to all the collectors, dealers, gallerists and photo-curators who have assisted with this online exhibition.
 Your efforts and support go way beyond any words I have to say.
 Thank you.

-Akehurst Creative Management Ltd, Antiq-Photo, Bassenge Photography Auctions, Bibliothèque Nationale de France - Département des Estampes et de la Photographie, Bonhams - London, Capitol Gallery, Charles Isaacs Photographs - Inc, Charles Schwartz Ltd, Christopher Wahren Fine Photographs, Collection of Brad Feuerhelm, Cowan Auctions - Inc, Daniella Dangoor, Dennis A. Waters Fine Daguerreotypes, Dennis George Crow, Dominic Winter Book Auctions, George Eastman Museum, Google Books, J. Cosmas Vintage Photography, Jefferson Stereoptics, La Bonne Vivante, Larry Gottheim - Be-hold - Inc, Musée d'Orsay, Musée français de la Photographie, Museum Ludwig, National Galleries of Scotland, National Gallery of Canada / Musée des beaux-arts du Canada, National Gallery of Canada - The Origins of Photography: The Matthew R. Isenburg and Enhanced Isenburg Collections 1840-1880, Past to Present: Vintage Photo Gallery, Paul Frecker, Pierre Spake Fine Art, Private collection, Private collection, Private collection of Alan Griffiths, Private collection of Andrea Cesari, Private collection of Brian Smolens, Private collection of Christopher Schwer, Private collection of Jan Weijers (Servatius), Private collection of John Hannavy, Private collection of John Toohey, Private collection of Laurie Minor, Private collection of T. Max Hochstetler, Rijksmuseum, Stereographica - Antique Photographica, Stereoviews: Stereoviews and Fine 19th & 20th Century Antique Photographs, Steven Evans Vintage Photography, Wellcome Collection.
+Akehurst Creative Management Ltd, Antiq-Photo, Archives of Modern Conflict OR National Gallery of Canada, Bassenge Photography Auctions, Bibliothèque Nationale de France - Département des Estampes et de la Photographie, Bonhams - London, Capitol Gallery, Charles Isaacs Photographs - Inc, Charles Schwartz Ltd, Christopher Wahren Fine Photographs, Cowan's Auctions - Inc, Daniella Dangoor, Dennis A. Waters Fine Daguerreotypes, Dennis George Crow, Dominic Winter Book Auctions, George Eastman Museum, Google Books, J. Cosmas Vintage Photography, Jefferson Stereoptics, La Bonne Vivante, Larry Gottheim - Be-hold - Inc, Musée d'Orsay, Musée français de la Photographie, Museum Ludwig, National Galleries of Scotland, National Gallery of Canada / Musée des beaux-arts du Canada, Past to Present: Vintage Photo Gallery, Paul Frecker, Pierre Spake Fine Art, Private collection, Private collection, Private collection of Alan Griffiths, Private collection of Andrea Cesari, Private collection of Brad Feuerhelm, Private collection of Brian Smolens, Private collection of Christopher Schwer, Private collection of Jan Weijers (Servatius), Private collection of John Hannavy, Private collection of John Toohey, Private collection of Laurie Minor, Private collection of Steven Evans, Private collection of T. Max Hochstetler, Rijksmuseum, Stereographica - Antique Photographica, Stereoviews: Stereoviews and Fine 19th & 20th Century Antique Photographs, Wellcome Collection.